contentful/slash-developers/docs/php/tutorials/getting-started-with-contentful-and-php.md

 :[Getting started tutorial intro](../../_partials/getting-started-intro.md)

+This article details how to get content using the [PHP CDA SDK](https://github.com/contentful/contentful.php).

 ## Installation

 The easiest way to install the Contentful PHP SDK is to use [Composer][2] and run the following command: